RohanKumar122/knowledge-base/README.md

 ### Installing Jekyll

 To deploy tutorials on runabove, we use a ruby tool called [Jekyll](http://jekyllrb.com/).
-You can find more informations about Jekyll installation inside the [official documentation](http://jekyllrb.com/docs/installation/).
+You can find more information about Jekyll installation inside the [official documentation](http://jekyllrb.com/docs/installation/).
 Get it up and running: